Spectators of soccer games are typically brought to their feet when a player is able to find the back of the net.

 You’ve learnt about the different styles of commentating as well as the famous names who make the soccer listening experience much more vibrant.

-If you’ve enjoyed this piece, then you might want to look at a related article on why soccer fans turn their backs to the pitch after a goal has been scored.
+If you’ve enjoyed this piece, then you might want to look at a related article covering Manchester City fans’ unique celebration after a goal.

 Certainly, makes for an interesting read!